damontgomery/deep-link-sandbox/README.md

 10.0.2.2        deep-link-sandbox-intercept.local
 ```

-*The following was only done once and it seemed kind of inconsistent, so it's worth trying it / restarting to see what works.*
+*The following was only done once and it seemed kind of inconsistent, so it's worth trying it / restarting to see what works.
+It seems to keep the hosts edits if opened from the command line, but not if opened from Android Studio.
+If you go back to Android Studio, they are gone and then command line and they are there.*

 ```
 # This leaves the emulator open in a tab, which is different than how react native normally launches the emulator.